rdegges/rdegges-blog/articles/2010/get-outside.md

-Title: Get Outside
-Date: 2010-02-13
-Tags: programming
+---
+title: "Get Outside"
+date: "2010-02-13"
+tags: ["programming"]
+slug: "get-outside"
-Summary: Are you a programmer?
+description: "Are you a programmer?
 GET OUTSIDE MORE!
 Seriously dude.
-It's good for you!
+It's good for you!"
+---

 ![Park Sketch][]